 This quick-start guide is intended for users of the Engagement Cloud for Magento connector who aren't looking to get too technical.
-It focuses on the most important things you need to know, and do, in order to get going once installation is complete.
+It focuses on the most important things you need to know and do, in order to get going once the installation is complete.

 This guide doesn't cover advanced features.
 Full and comprehensive guidance can be found at Engagement Cloud for Magento.